anvetsu/reo/docs/data.md

 Data formatted in this way is known as CSV (comma-separated-values) encoded.

-Motto can import CSV encoded files and convert them to tables.
+Reo can import CSV encoded files and convert them to tables.
 For example, if the above data is contained in a file named "products.csv", we can import it as:

 ```rust